Dyonisian/3rdRPG/README.md

 	- Holder (grey) - Spawns and attaches more modules
 	- Armour (black) - Protects the core
 	- Weak spot (yellow) - Has low HP and may explode when destroyed, damaging modules near it
-	- Weapon (red) - Machine gun - Fast, weak projectiles
+	- Weapon (red) - Machine gun - Fast, weak projectiles.
+Turns slowly to aim towards the player like a turret.
 	- Weapon (red) - Missiles - Big, slow projectiles that explode and can blow up cover/obstacles

 - AI - AI controller (EnemyAIController) that lets the enemy patrol or seek the player